Passau-Ingling Run-of-River Plant

 A fish bypass at the Passau-Ingling run-of-river power plant is currently being planned.

-Wherever ecologically valuable and technically feasible, VERBUND has set itself the goal of guaranteeing the continuity of flow for domestic fish and aquatic life at the locations of its hydropower plants.
-By 2025, VERBUND will invest 280 million euros in the implementation of fish bypasses and other ecological structural measures.
+Wherever ecologically valuable and technically feasible, VERBUND has set itself the goal of guaranteeing consistency for domestic fish and aquatic life at the locations of its hydropower plants.

 Our latest conservation projects